Quick Answer

 Exam Tip: Gotchas

 - A qualifying designation waives only the exam, not the registration.
-If the designation lapses, the waiver is no longer valid and the individual would need to pass the exam.
+If the designation lapses, the waiver is no longer valid, and the individual must meet another qualifying exam route.

 The following activities require IAR registration: